Close

 Coming in seventh was Paraguay, which ranked second to last in every profile aside from 50GB per month, where the country finished sixth of eight.
 That said, while Paraguay’s prices were high—typically around 50% higher than those from the six countries ranked above it—they generally had the same volume discounting structure for higher GB plans as Paraguay’s peers around the continent.

-The same cannot be said for Argentina, however, which was by far the most expensive market in South America.
-The country was not only the country with the most expensive for every profile tracked; its prices were far outside of the typical range exhibited by operators in other countries.
-For instance, for the 5GB user type, Argentina’s average cost was five times higher than any other country in the study.
+The same cannot be said for Argentina, which was the most expensive market in South America.
+The country had the highest prices for every profile tracked, with costs generally exceeding those in other countries.
+For example, for the 5GB user type, Argentina’s average cost was notably higher than the other countries in the study.

-While higher mobile costs appear to be driving Argentina’s higher prices, the larger issue here appears to be the country’s struggles with inflation and general economic instability.
-Compared to its regional peers, nearly all types of goods are more expensive in Argentina.
-Collectively, these factors have contributed to an explosion in the effective cost of mobile service in the country in recent years.
+While higher mobile costs contribute to Argentina’s pricing, the larger issue appears to be the country’s struggles with inflation and general economic instability.
+Compared to its regional peers, many goods are more expensive in Argentina.
+These factors have collectively led to an increase in the effective cost of mobile service in the country over recent years.

 Data Volume and Price Relationship